ND2021-ICL/pipe-ABC/README.md

 # pipe-ABC

-A group repository containing all 4 elements of our project at Imperial College London, completed in 2021.
+A group repository containing all 4 elements of our project, focusing on neuronal differentiation, at Imperial College London, completed in 2021.

 ## Characterizing inter-species kinetics during neuronal differentiation